It was a marketplace, central activity hub, and one of the most important spots in Ancient Rome for multiple centuries.

 Even though the political and economic activity gradually moved to other locations in Ancient Rome, the Forum remained one of the most important locations in the city.

-The finalization of Trajan’s Forum, commissioned by Emperor Trajan, though marked a shift in activity.
+The finalization of Trajan’s Forum, commissioned by Emperor Trajan, marked a shift in importance.
 This happened in the year 110 A.D.
 Regardless, the Forum was still being expanded over the coming centuries.

 7. Attempts to preserve the Roman Forum were in vain